-Students will spend the third year at a university in France with which the University has a formal exchange agreement.
+Students will spend the third year at a university in France with which the Law School has a formal exchange agreement.
 Students must take modules to a total of 60 ECTS points.
 Further information.

 In your final year you will be required to complete the Supervised Project either as a half or full module.
 You will also select from the range of optional modules available in the Law School.
-If you are thinking of becoming a barrister or seeking qualification as a lawyer in other jurisdictions, which recognise the Warwick law degree, you will be advised to take The Law of Trusts and Foundations of EU Law modules (subject to Bar Standards Board requirements).
+If you are thinking of becoming a barrister or seeking qualification as a lawyer in other jurisdictions, which recognise the Warwick law degree, you will be advised to take Law of Trusts (subject to Bar Standards Board requirements).
 Otherwise, you may choose from the optional modules available.

 - Supervised Project: The supervised project allows you to undertake independent study to complete one of a range of outputs.
 These may include a researched dissertation; reasoned policy briefing; a piece of investigative journalism; a video documentary or podcast; or other creative piece of work.
 The exact form will be agreed with each student.
 The module aims to provide you with a high degree of responsibility for the learning process and will require you to manage your own learning, reflect on it critically, and seek and use constructive feedback.
 There is no set syllabus given that each project is individual to the student.
 However, general skills-based workshops will be provided to introduce you to research methods, research ethics, managing a supervision relationship, and writing to enable you to commence independent project work early in the term.
 Individual supervision meetings will be focused on substantive issues and on improving quality of the work.
 The length of the Supervised Project is either 6000 words (half module - 15CATS) or 12,000 words (full module - 30 CATS).